VRC-Haptics/VRCH-Server/README.md

 # VRC Haptics

-A complete GUI interface for the haptic server backend.
+A simple user interface for the haptic server backend.

+Designed with to run in the background with acceptable efficiency and resource usage.

 **Layout and look is likely to change**
 ![Beta Image](.github/resources/MainPage.jpg)